afvallejos/afvallejos.github.io/index.md

 <!-- # Welcome to my site! -->

 ## About me
-I'm a doctoral student at the [University of Gothenburg](https://www.gu.se/en/about/find-staff/adamsvallejosdonoso), Sweden.
-I'm currently working on analysis and image processing of time-resolved X-ray diffraction/scattering data from synchrotron and XFEL experiments.
+I'm a doctorand at the [University of Gothenburg](https://www.gu.se/en/about/find-staff/adamsvallejosdonoso) in Sweden. <br>
+My research is focused on developing pipelines of analysis for time-resolved X-ray diffraction/scattering data from synchrotron and XFEL experiments.
+Check out my latest contributions below!

 ## Publications